 I see clients that have had surgeries, or suffered a physical or emotional injury of some kind.
 They’ll come to my office and say, “It’s been a week!
 Why do I still hurt?
 Why don’t I feel better?
 When will I feel normal again?”
 I tell them it’s extremely reasonable to assume it’ll be six months to a year, and they groan and roll their eyes annoyedly.
 Healing – of the body and of the mind – takes longer, and sometimes much, much longer, than we want it to.

 Don’t pressure yourself to be healed or “fixed” in a day.
 You will heal.
 When you do, you’ll be stronger and better equipped to manage whatever life throws at you next, and ready to help others who are going through the same thing you did.
 In fact, maybe you’re going through this rough spot to be able to take the lessons you’ve learned and coach, assist, or befriend someone else who is going through the same thing.

 For everything, there is a season.
-If your life sucks right now, I beg of you, hang in there.
+If you’re going through a dark time right now, experiencing internal or external stress and chaos, I ask you to give yourself grace to just be in this crappy moment.
+If you feel like you’re drowning right now, I beg of you, hang on.
 Your time of peace, healing, and comfort is nigh.
 Your miracle is around the corner.
-I’m here for you, in the ether of the inter-webs; you have a friend.
+I’m here for you; you have a friend.
 I stand with you.